dct2012/4wm/README.md

     we be somehow making out pipe more private.

 ***New Features***
+  * maybe add commands to adjust the borders
   * add its own pager like dzen2
   * steal form kde's android notification system
   * maybe add three finger scroll through workspaces like OSX